Harris Tweed weaving

 Harris Tweed has its own Act of Parliament and is protected, promoted and authenticated by the Harris Tweed Authority (HTA).
-Harris Tweed must be made from 100% pure virgin wool, dyed and spun at one of the HTA’s 3 mills, hand-woven by a registered weaver here on the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
+Harris Tweed must be made from one hundred per cent pure virgin wool, dyed and spun at one of the the Harris Tweed Industry’s three mills, hand-woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.

 |Area currently practised||Outer Hebrides, Scotland (by an Act of Parliament, ‘Harris Tweed’ can only be produced in the Outer Hebrides)|